About the Curatorial Board

 He is a graduate of Adelphi University, the Art Students League of New York, and Oxford University.
 He was elected a Benjamin Franklin Fellow of the Royal Society of Arts, London.

-Stay tuned as we begin to list more of our Advisory Board Members.
+Stay tuned as we begin to list more of our Curatorial Board Members.

 WILLIAM INNES HOMER In Memoriam